mgmedick/SpeedRunCharts/README.md

 ## Import Process

 Currently the import code isn't open source, but I plan to share the API wrapper in the near future.
-The import runs every 15 mins and populates all the data the sites uses.
-So all API calls (speedrun.com api, twitch, youtube, etc.) are made from the import.
-Additionally the import only pulls verified runs, so the site only has verified data.
+Below is some info on how the import process works.

+- Every 15 mins import newly verified runs (based on verified date).
+- Every night update all Games that changed (categories, levels, variables, etc.) and re-import all verified runs for those games.
+- Every quarter re-import of all data.
+Unfortunately this is needed because the data can go stagnant (ex. run is deleted and no changes are made to the game, so the nightly process doesn't pick it up).

 ## Best Practices: